Take a deep breath. I’ll tell you exactly what to do.

 Many new raw feeders provide more than the 10% bone guideline in the first 1-2 weeks of feeding raw.
 It helps to reduce loose stools during the beginning phases of the raw transition.

-Ronny attributes it to a lack of understanding.
-New raw feeders need to understand edible bone is not equal across the board.
-It’s important to learn how to estimate the edible bone content within a raw meaty bone (RMB).
+It’s important for you to learn how to estimate the edible bone content within a raw meaty bone (RMB).
 That way, you can determine if you’re feeding the proper percentage.

 Balance with bone is usually handled in one of two ways: daily or weekly.